dmneweng83/Sports/README.md

 main.cpp
     - comiles to main
     - Code to generate all the possible lineups based on the positions generated
+    - Now is updated so that at least two lines will have two players in it
     - Displays the % of the way through the posibilities it needs to compare
     - Will check to see if a lineup is cheap enough
     - Will see if a lineup is within 2 points of the current-best, if so will add that lineup to the posible lineups